 As the United States has been and continues to be an ethnically diverse country, an understanding of various groups' experiences and contributions is fundamental to understanding American culture.
-Ethnic Studies will examine methods for learning and studying ethnic groups and will then put those methods into practice with introductory studies of Asian-American, African-American and Latinx experiences, though other groups may be substituted or added as need and interests suggest.
+Ethnic Studies will examine methods for learning and studying ethnic groups and will then put those methods into practice with introductory studies of Asian-American, African- American and Latinx experiences, though other groups may be substituted or added as need and interests suggest.
 Students will develop an understanding of what it means to "center" a particular identity's experience when exploring that identity's history.
 Students should be prepared for a combination of lecture, projects and seminar-style instruction in which their active participation will be vital.
 Course materials will include scholarly journals, books, documentary film and popular media.
+Prerequisite: Completion of grade 9 history requirement.
+UC approved.

-Introduction to Women and Gender Studies
+Introduction to Women and Gender Studies\ (1 semester / 0.5 unit)

 Introduction to Women and Gender Studies explores critical questions about the meaning of gender in society.
 We will familiarize students with key issues, questions and debates in women's studies scholarship, both historical and contemporary.
 Anchored in seminar-style discussion and student-led discourse, we will examine many of the critical questions and concepts feminist scholars have developed as tools for thinking about gendered experience.
 In addition, we will explore the complex ways in which gender intersects with class, race, ethnicity, sexuality and age within various spheres and institutions of society.
 Themes of gendered performance and power in a range of social spheres, such as law, culture, education, work, social policy and the family will be discussed and studied.
 Course materials will include scholarly journals, books, podcasts, videos, and popular media.
 Prerequisite: Completion of grade 9 history requirement.
 UC approval in process.

-Introduction to Social Justice: Methods and History
+Introduction to Social Justice: Methods and History\ (1 semester/0.5 unit)

 This course will explore the theories of social justice and case studies of social justice in action.
 The class will begin by exploring varied definitions and uses of the term social justice and social justice methodology.
 We will then look at real world examples of social justice movements possibly including, but not limited to, the black civil rights movement in the late 20th century, post-Stonewall LGBTQ efforts, women's rights movements, Free Tibet, anti-apartheid in South Africa and around the world, anti-war movements of the last 120 years and the justice for Vincent Chin movement.
 Finally, we will evaluate the state of evolving social justice movements in the modern media landscape.
 Students should be prepared for a combination of lecture, projects and seminar-style instruction in which their active participation will be vital.
 Course materials will include scholarly journals, books, documentary film and popular media.
+Prerequisite: Completion of grade 9 history requirement.
+UC approved.